7 PPC KPIs You Should Be Tracking & Monitoring

 How do you calculate the CPA?

-CPA is relatively easy to measure.
+Effective PPC management requires careful attention to CPA.
+The good news is that it is relatively easy to measure.
 Namely, all you need to do is divide the total cost of your conversions by the number of conversions.
+Many PPC monitoring tools can help you track this KPI over time, giving you a good idea of your progression.

 What's a good CPA?